Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Share this guide:

-Illustration of a software development life cycle with phases from idea to maintenance
+Illustration of an SDLC with phases from planning and requirements to maintenance and continuous improvement

 SDLC is simply a structured way to build software: from the first idea, through planning and coding, all the way to deployment and long-term maintenance.
-In this guide, we’ll walk through each phase in plain English so you can understand how professional teams keep their projects under control – and how you can do the same in your own work.
+The goal is not “more process”.
+The goal is repeatable delivery with fewer surprises.

 The Software Development Life Cycle (SDLC) is a sequence of stages that a software product goes through from idea to retirement.
 It answers questions like: